tomocafe/wordwall/README.md

 - Detects your Linux distribution and can use a default provided logo if available
 - Use your own color(s) for foreground and background
 - Use your own mask file (advanced)
+- Use a background image to superimpose the word cloud onto
 - Reads from history and init files for different shells out of the box
 - Reads commit messages from git repos out of the box
 - Use your own text files